 It’s not just the banks and large corporations that are vulnerable to such attacks.
 If Jigsaw taught us anything it’s that the average citizen can be targeted and have their personal data held hostage by some neckbeard with a flash drive in his gumboot.

-Luckily, there are some ace VPNs (Virtual Private Networks) out there that can make our online experience a private and secure one.
+Luckily, there are some great VPNs (Virtual Private Networks) out there that can make our online experience a private and secure one.
 With military-grade encryption, these VPNs will enable you to surf the web or stream your favourite movies & TV shows without concern for blocking or spoofing.

 On the downside, when you use most VPNs, you inevitably get a proxy error message when you attempt to access services like US Netflix.
 But this is a problem that is easily remedied by choosing the right VPN for the job.

 Every VPN on this list is recommended specifically for their ability to circumvent blocked content, particularly Netflix.
 If you use one of these VPNs, you’ll be able to view US Netflix and any other country’s Netflix catalog in crystal clear HD quality.
+If you’re looking for a free VPN, we would advice against it it will be too slow to reliably stream videos.

 Below, we’ll go into exactly what a Netflix VPN is and why it can unblock the streaming service’s library for you.
 We’ll go over each VPN that works to this end and why some aren’t worth using.
 As an added assist, I’ll discuss how you go about setting up a VPN for this purpose.